haasr/indeed-jobs-searcher/README.rst

 CSV file of cities by printing out a ``DataFrame`` from my analysis and then I plug the CSV file into my jobs searcher to capture available jobs for each location into an Excel workbook which I can import with ``pandas`` for the next phase in my analysis.

-As a former Natural Language Processing (NLP) student, I am interested in ameliorating the usefulness of this program by using sentiment analysis and classification (perhaps via a neural net) to help gauge the viability of jobs per location.
-Unfortunately, that will probably happen in the distant future as I barely have sufficient time to write this readme file.

 .. image:: ./readme_images/job-search-showcase.png
     :width: 800